 Ongoing Maintenance

 If you’re trying to budget for an automatic pool cover, don’t forget about ongoing costs.
 You’ll want to have someone service your pool cover each year to ensure it works properly.
-And if you have an issue, you may need to schedule an emergency repair.
+If you have an issue, you may need to schedule an emergency repair.

-You never know when the lock won’t want to open, or the cover will get stuck.
-So keep the maintenance time and cost in mind when getting an automatic pool cover.
+You never know when the lock won’t want to open or the cover will get stuck.
+So, consider maintenance time and cost when getting an automatic pool cover.

 You also want to make sure you do your own maintenance on it now and then, especially during the winter.
 For more tips, read my guide on how to cover your pool for winter.

-An automatic pool cover has multiple pros and cons.
-For some people, the cons are worth dealing with to take advantage of the pros.
-Other people may feel the opposite.
+As you can see, an automatic pool cover has multiple pros and cons.
+For some people, the pros of an automatic pool cover are worth dealing with the cons.
+Other pool owners may feel the opposite.

 You should consider an automatic pool cover if you have kids or pets and want to keep them safe.
 You can keep your family members from falling or getting into the pool without your permission by keeping the key away from them.